4 Twitter Analysts Break Down New Features, Revenue Goals

 Rosenblatt analyst Mark Zgutowicz maintained a Neutral rating and increased the price target from $55 to $65.

-Cannacord Says Twitter Topics Increase Retention: “Tweets from Topic follows have an 8.2% engagement rate, more than double the 3.8% for account-based follows,” analyst Ripps said in a note.
+Canaccord Says Twitter Topics Increase Retention: “Tweets from Topic follows have an 8.2% engagement rate, more than double the 3.8% for account-based follows,” analyst Ripps said in a note.

 Twitter will increase advertisement revenue through Topics, the analyst said.